 Let’s look at the details.
-Hopefully, we’ll touch on your version of the question.
+Hopefully, we will touch on your version of the question.

 What Are Certified Plans?

 Let’s start with the basics.
-“Certified” often references an application with something to review by an authority for adherence to specific rules or requirements.
+“Certified” often references a review and approval by an authority for adherence to specific rules or requirements.
 Examples are UL approvals or CE certification.

-Most electric devises have a CE or UL mark signifying it meets certain levels of electrical safety.
+Most electric devices have a CE or UL mark signifying it meets certain levels of electrical safety.
 We assist with this for some customers at Synthesis.
 By submitting the product and documentation for review, they can test it for compliance.
-Certification comes after a review of the design AND a prototype of the product.
+Certification comes after a review of the design AND a production ready prototype of the product.

-Some things matter for safety (like the frame, axles, lights), and some things don’t matter (like the paint you choose).
-The trailer is “Certified For Highway Use” by the inspector, and usually they don’t look at the plans.
+Some things matter for safety (like the frame, axles, lights), and some things do not matter (like the paint you choose).
+The trailer is “Certified For Highway Use” by the inspector, and usually they do not look at the plans.

-So, to get Certified, or DOT approved, or DMV licensed, it’s the actual physical trailer that matters, not the plans.
+So, to get Certified, or DOT approved, or DMV licensed, it is the actual physical trailer that matters, not the plans.

 Is The Process Silly?

-Some say it’s a ridiculous process, because plans should be part of certification.
+Some say it is a ridiculous process, because plans should be part of certification.
 After all, you should know what the trailer is designed for, right?
 While I agree, the truth is people make poor choices.
 You can put 5000 lbs on a 3000 lb trailer if you want.
 It might break, but there is nothing to stop you.
 Same for switching to weaker, cheaper material during the build.
-Certified plans don’t help these, and inspection won’t take that responsibility.
+Certified plans do not help these, and inspection will not take that responsibility.

 When you pull a trailer, it is your responsibility.
 Inspection just says the trailer meets minimal legal needs like lights, brakes, chains, etc..
-While they do look at construction — presumably to help avoid harm or injury to others, they can’t inspect true strength, or weld integrity, or test the alloy, or certify stability.
+While they do look at construction – presumably to help avoid harm or injury to others – they cannot inspect true strength, or weld integrity, or test the alloy, or certify towing stability.

 So what good is certification?
-I’ve asked that too.
-Yet, it just is, so we jump through the hoops.
-All of this gives good reason to get trailer plans from an authoritative source, then build with integrity.
+I suppose it helps to keep rattletraps off the road?
+All of this gives good reason to get trailer plans from an authoritative source, then build it with integrity.

 Fully Engineered Plans

 That is a fair question, because there are plans out there for sale from the guy in a shop that just learned CAD.
-I say that tongue-in-cheek, but it’s worth knowing the skill level of the person who made the plans.
-It does not mean their plans are bad, I don’t pretend to judge others.
+I say that tongue-in-cheek, but it is worth knowing the skill level of the person designing the plans.
+It does not mean their plans are bad, I do not pretend to judge others.
 However, it might mean they did not do proper analysis.
-It might mean they built a trailer and it works for them, so they decided to sell the plans.
+It might mean they built a trailer and it works for them, so they decided to sell plans.

-However, if you abuse or misuse the trailer – overload it, hit a tree, etc. – that’s different.
+However, if you abuse or misuse the trailer – overload it, hit a tree, etc. – that is different.
+Certified plans will not help that.
 Of course, our designs are robust to handle the inevitable minor oops.
 Performance assumes care and common sense.
 The Bottom Line: Because materials, component choices, options, customizing, and your building skill are outside of our control, advance certification is not possible.

 So, Are Your Plans Engineered?
 Yes, complete.

 This is ALSO true of all our plans, like Shop Tools Plans for Cranes, Presses . . . .
 Everything.
-That’s how we roll.
+That is how we roll.

 Do Your Plans Have An Engineering Stamp?

 One company claims they are the only one with engineered plans.
-It’s a little sad that they choose deceit in their advertising, but whatever.
-They also sell the same plans on several websites making it look like they are different companies.
-Beware.
+It is a little sad that they choose deceit in their advertising, but whatever.
 Yes, their plans include a stamp, from a long time ago.
 (The engineer who did them retired years ago.)
-I think he did a good job for the time, but if you’ve ever read his plans, they can be confusing, and they are not complete.
+I think he did a good job for the time, but if you have ever read his plans, they can be confusing, and they are not complete.

 All our plans have full engineering as mentioned above.
 Our design process includes extensive engineering using tools like FEA that were not available years ago.
 With new technology comes better tools for a more thorough analysis.
 For us, even our original plans from years ago have improved with a revisit in newer engineering tools.

-In addition, through Synthesis, we do engineering for trailers and plans sold by other companies — not just our own plans.
+In addition, through Synthesis, we do engineering for trailers and plans sold by other companies – not just our own plans.
 Check out Johnson Trailer Parts.
 I mention this because fully engineered plans are available from more than just the one company.
-We know, because we did them, like this Dump Trailer.
+We know, because we the design and engineering for them, like this Dump Trailer.

 So, Do Your Plans have an Engineering Stamp?
 No, it is not really pertinent.